andurif/moodle-mod_courselinks/README.md

 Requirements
 ------------
-- Moodle 3.7 or later.<br/>
-  -> Tests on Moodle 3.7 to 3.11.8 (tests on older moodle versions not made yet).<br/>
+- Moodle 3.7 to 4.5.<br/>
-  -> Tests on Moodle 4 in progress.<br/>
+  -> Tests still in progress.<br/>
-- Use Boost theme or a theme which extends Boost theme (use bootstrap).
+- Use Boost theme or a theme which extends Boost theme (need bootstrap).

 Installation
 ------------